Unit X (book): New York Review of Books

 Fred Kaplan opens his review by mentioning Raj Shah’s experience as an F‑16 pilot in 2006.
 The cockpit’s multimillion‑dollar navigation system lacked a moving‑dot display, so Shah strapped a $300 iPAQ loaded with digital maps to his knee.
 That experience helped him later to bridge the growing gap between commercial technology and U.S. military.
-Ten years later, Shah and co‑author Christopher Kirchhoff were invited to run the Defence Innovation Unit Experimental (DIU x), an experimental office to add the Silicon Valley’s innovation culture into the US military indusrty.
+Ten years later, Shah and co‑author Christopher Kirchhoff were invited to run the Defence Innovation Unit Experimental (DIU x), an experimental office to add the Silicon Valley’s innovation culture into the US military industry.
 Kaplan notes that the book describes how DIU achieved first successes, including a project that cost only $1.5 million, while the same project being developed by Northrop Grumman for years and had already consumed $745 million and was not yet ready.
 The reviewer credits the book for illustrating how bureaucracy resists changes and outsiders.